mvs-org/new-frontiers/Readme_upgrades.md

     2. block number

 ###### Manual seal on new-frontiers
-disable Aura and Grandpa finalization on new-frontier and temporary replace them with manual-seal consensus
+Disable Aura and Grandpa finalization on new-frontier and temporary replace them with manual-seal consensus.

 #####  Replay hyperspace transactions on new frontiers
 Reapply script: https://github.com/mvs-org/metaverse-vm-scraper but this time